xapp-ai/documentation/docs/channels/channel-chat-widget.md

 ---
-title: Chat Widget
+title: Chat Widget - Advanced
 sidebar_label: Chat Widget
 ---

-## What is the chat widget channel?

 The chat widget is a channel provided by OC Studio that you can customize and embed on your website.
 It is built to work alongside other text based input channels with built-in components such as cards, vertical lists, horizontal lists and suggestion chips.
 Unique to OC Studio, it also has support for autocomplete suggestions.